lexiconhq/lexicon/documentation/docs/setup.md

 In order for a published version of the app to be able to contact your Discourse server, you'll need to ensure that:

-- The GraphQL API is deployed and running properly on a host that is reachable from the app itself.
-- The GraphQL API is configured to point at the correct host and port of your Discourse server
-- Your Discourse server is reachable by the GraphQL API
+- Your Discourse server is reachable by the Lexicon Mobile App